What is a Loan to Value Ratio?

 What is a ‘Good’ Loan to Value Ratio?

-A good loan to value ratio is one where the lender has little risk lending to you.
-The greater the amount of deposit you can put down the less you will need to borrow.
-Having a lower borrowing amount relative to the property value represents less risk to the lender.
+A good loan to value ratio is one where the lender has less risk lending to you.
+The larger the deposit you can put down, the less you need to borrow.
+Borrowing a smaller amount relative to the property value represents lower risk to the lender.

-There is no golden rule with loan to value ratios and each lender assesses their risks independently.
-A good general rule is the less you need to borrow against the property value the less risk your mortgage is to a lender.
+There is no single rule for what counts as a good loan to value ratio, as each lender assesses risk differently.
+As a general guide, the less you borrow against the property value, the lower the risk your mortgage presents to a lender.

-Finally, there is no risk-free mortgage product.
-Lenders are always taking some risk when offering mortgages.
-Loan to Value ratios are a way for lenders to limit that risk to some degree, not eradicate it entirely.
+Finally, there is no such thing as a risk-free mortgage.
+Lenders always take on some level of risk when offering a mortgage.
+Loan to value ratios are simply one way for lenders to reduce that risk, not eliminate it entirely.

 How Does LTV Affect Remortgaging?

-Loan to value normally impacts remortgaging in a positive way.
-If you have a 5-year fixed rate deal, for example, you will have made repayments on your mortgage for five years.
-Those repayments build up the amount of equity you hold in the property.
+Loan to value usually affects remortgaging in a positive way.
+If you have a five-year fixed rate mortgage, for example, you will have been making repayments for five years.
+Those repayments increase the amount of equity you hold in the property.

-By the time you come to remortgage this increased equity should improve your loan to value ratio and represent less risk to a lender.
-You might find your remortgage deal has a lower interest rate as a result.
+By the time you come to remortgage, this increased equity should improve your loan to value ratio and represent less risk to a lender.
+As a result, you may find your remortgage deal comes with a lower interest rate.

 Negative Equity and Remortgaging

-If you find yourself in negative equity during your mortgage deal, it is always best to plan ahead and speak to a mortgage broker to find out what your options are.
+If you find yourself in negative equity during your mortgage term, it is always best to plan ahead and speak to a mortgage broker to understand what options may be available to you.

 Speak to a Specialist